 KEN SLAVIN - JAZZ CROONER EXTRAORDINAIRE!

 Ken is an exciting and naturally gifted singer and entertainer whose good taste and showmanship make him a first-class choice for any setting.
 A late bloomer who began singing professionally at the age of 29, he was voted BEST VOCALIST by readers of The San Antonio Current two years running.
-He also has been named BEST MUSICIAN, BEST LOUNGE/JAZZ ACT and nominated numerous times as BEST MALE VOCALIST by the same publication.
+He also has been named BEST MUSICIAN, BEST LOUNGE/JAZZ ACT, BEST LOUNGE/SWING ACT and nominated numerous times as BEST MALE VOCALIST by the same publication.

 After discovering him on You Tube, Baltimore Net Radio - which streams worldwide on the Internet - invited him to host four editions of "A Visit With Connie Francis."
 Ken researched, scripted and narrated the four guest appearances, produced by Diane Linden Thomas, which spotlighted the vast discography and live performances of the legendary songstress.